Inflation in Canada – what it means for your auto insurance

 Yes, it’s only a matter of time before insurance rates in Canada increase as a result of inflation.
 Aside from your individualized factors, such as your age and driving history, car insurers also look at overall costs within the auto industry to calculate a policy’s premium.
 A rise in the cost of vehicle parts and vehicles themselves leads to a more expensive bill when a claim is made – and insurers need to make this money back somewhere.

-According to the Consumer Price Index, the price to purchase or lease a vehicle; the price to rent a car; and the price of vehicle parts, maintenance, and repairs have all been inflated within the past year.
-The table below outlines the percentage increase of these expenses from February 2021 to February 2022 within Canada.
+According to the Consumer Price Index, the price to purchase or lease a vehicle, vehicle parts, maintenance, and repairs, and maintenance and repair services have all been inflated within the past year.
+The table below outlines the percentage increase of these expenses from February 2024 to February 2025 within Canada.

 Auto industry expense |